 Brain bleeding

 The misuse of forceps can cause brain bleeds such as cephalohematoma.
-A cephalohematoma develops when blood gathers just over the head, creating bruises and lumps on the scalp.
+A cephalohematoma develops when blood gathers just over the baby’s head, creating new bruises and lumps on the scalp.

 Broken bones